The highest profile miscarriage of justice of the twenty first century

 When historians look back at miscarriages of justice, some cases stand out.
 They stand out for a number of reasons, starting with the obvious: innocent defendants were prosecuted following a series of astonishing misjudgements.
 The miscarriages are compounded by an ignorant or malevolent media and the schadenfreude of the wider population.
 They acquire a life outside the courtroom and are discussed in workplaces, homes and pubs.
 They become symbolic.
 They exemplify prejudice.
 They inspire campaigners and they cause prosecutors and legal establishments to hunker down, circle the wagons and defend the indefensible.

 In Australia in 1980 a baby girl, Azaria Chamberlain was snatched and killed by a dingo.
 The child’s mother Lindy Chamberlain (now Lindy Chamberlain-Creighton) was arrested, charged, convicted of murder and sentenced to life imprisonment.
-Eight years later, in 1988, the Northern Territory Court of Criminal Appeals unanimously overturned the conviction and she was released and was awarded $1.5M for false imprisonment.
-It was not until 2012, over thirty years later, that a fourth inquest finally ruled that Azaria had been killed by a dingo.
+Eight years later, in 1988, the Northern Territory Court of Criminal Appeals unanimously overturned the conviction and Chamberlain was released and awarded $1.5M for false imprisonment.
+But it was not until 2012, over thirty years later, that a fourth inquest finally ruled that Azaria had been killed by a dingo.
 The ‘Dingo Baby’ case is probably the most notorious in the history of Australia.
 A major role in the miscarriage was played by the press and public opinion.

 People are fallible.
 Justice systems are fallible.
 They make mistakes.